Leadership Racine

 The Program

-On average, 28 individuals are selected each year from a pool of applicants to build a class representative of the greater Racine area.
-The result is a class of professionals who are ready to hone their leadership skills and talents and connect them to community causes and agencies they are passionate about.
+Individuals are selected each year to build a class representative of the greater Racine area.
+The result is a cohort of professionals who are ready to hone their leadership skills and talents and connect them to community causes and agencies they are passionate about.

-The program is a balanced combination of a 2-day retreat, monthly program sessions and a team project.
+The program is a balanced combination of monthly program sessions and a team project.
 In September, a mandatory two-day retreat helps participants focus on team building.
-The retreat is complemented by eight monthly sessions that focus on the significant challenges to the Racine community building community awareness as well as highlighting leadership skills that are needed to be an effective civic leader.
+The retreat is followed by eight monthly sessions that focus on the significant challenges to the Racine community, building community awareness, and highlighting leadership skills that are needed to be an effective civic leader.

 Other Details

-Your completed application serves as the sole source of information used in our selection process.
+Completed applications serves as the sole source of information used in the cohort selection process.
 Therefore, it is critical that the application is thoroughly and thoughtfully completed.
-There may be phone interviews used as needed.
-Applications due May 31.
+There may be phone interviews conducted as needed.
+Applications are due May 31.

 Recruitment Period: February – May 31